 • Minimal excision where there is minimal scarring but does not guarantee that the cyst will not reappear

-• Laser with punch biopsy excision, which uses a laser to make a small hole to drain the cyst.
-Its outer walls are removed about a month later.
+• Laser with punch biopsy excision uses a laser to make a small hole drain the cyst.
+Its outer walls are removed about a month later

 After a sebaceous cyst removal, an antibiotic ointment may be given to prevent infection.
 It is advisable to use it as directed until healing is complete.
 A scare cream may also be dispensed to help reduce the appearance of surgical scars (if any).